uvlens/edu_sdk/README.md

 	```

 	The first line here creates an object containing **today's** date, while the second line changes this date to **today** + the **'value'** selected in the select box.
-	So, for example, if we selected tomorrow in the select box its value = 1, therefore dayNumber = 1.
+	So, for example, if you selected tomorrow in the select box its value = 1, therefore dayNumber = 1.
 So when this code is run the date is set from today (eg. 19th) to today + 1 (eg. 20th).
 	Javascript will automatically handle the end of a month (eg. January 31st + 1 becomes February 1st) so you don't have to worry about that.

-5. Finally we need to know the **start** and **end** time, in hours, for which we want the forecast (from 00:00 am this morning).
+5. Finally the program needs to know the **start** and **end** time, in hours, for which you want the forecast (stating from 00:00 am this morning).
 These can be set as follows:

 	```javascript
 	var start = 24 * dayNumber;
 	var end = start + 24;
 	```

-	So, here the starting point is shifted along 24 hours for each day that we are looking into the future (ie. For today start = 0 (00:00 today), for tomorrow start = 24 (24:00 today = 00:00 tomorrow), etc).
+	So, here the starting point is shifted along 24 hours for each day that you are looking into the future (ie. For today start = 0 (00:00 today), for tomorrow start = 24 (24:00 today = 00:00 tomorrow), etc).
-	The end is simply set to 24 hours after the start so that we are always looking at one entire day at a time.
+	The end is simply set to 24 hours after the start so that the program is always looking at one entire day at a time.

-Now we have all the variables we need to create and fill our **table**.
-To actually create the table we are going to use a **for** loop.
+Now you have all the variables you need to create and fill the **table**.
+To actually create the table lets use a **for** loop.

-1. Create a **for** loop which loops from `var i = start` while `i < end`, incrementing `i` by **1** each time
+1. Create a **for** loop which loops from `var i = start` while `i < end`, incrementing `i` by **1** each time `for(var i = 0; i < end; i++)`.
-	(so we end up going from i = start (00:00 on the chosen day) to i = end (24:00 on the chosen day) with the loop running once for each hour).
+	(so the program ends up going from i = start (00:00 on the chosen day) to i = end (24:00 on the chosen day) with the loop running once for each hour).

-2. Inside the for loop we need to add a row to our table on each iteration (each iteration, and so each row, will represent 1 hour).
+2. Inside the for loop we need to add a row to the table on each iteration (each iteration, and so each row, will represent 1 hour).
 This can be done using the **insertRow** and **insertCell** methods.

 	```javascript
 	var row = table.insertRow(i - start);